pilars-protocols/pilars/src/implementation-and-guidance.md

 The Digital Preservation Handbook [8] has detailed practical advice about preservation-focussed archival practice.

-## Compliant PILAR software (TODO - make into a separate page on the RRKive site)

-the Oni software stack used by LDaCA is based on these protocols Other repository software solutions such as Fedora which uses OCFL as a storage layer and its own Linked Data standards for describing collections and objects would also be considered PILAR compliant.

 ## Compliant Metadata Specifications

-Research Object Crate (RO-Crate) @soiland-reyesPackagingResearchArtefacts2022 is a linked-data metadata specification based on widely used Linked Data Open Specifications.
+Research Object Crate (RO-Crate) (@soiland-reyesPackagingResearchArtefacts2022 is a linked-data metadata specification based on widely used Linked Data Open Specifications.
 RO-Crate was developed as a packaging method for describing datasets and their contents – which is a good match for describing Storage Objects, and is now being widely adopted in various research contexts.
-RO-Crate has been demonstrated to work at scale in the Language Data Commons of Australia and PARADISEC as the basis for archival-repositories.
+RO-Crate has been demonstrated to work at scale in the Language Data Commons of Australia and PARADISEC as the basis for archival-repositories.)

-RO-CRATE supports Principle 2.5 Represent collections, archival series or other organising entities as storage-level objects ... via the inclusion of the Portland Common Data model; a schema for describing repositories with classes for Collections, Objects and Files @DuraspacePcdm.
+RO-CRATE supports Principle 2.5 Represent collections, archival series or other organising entities as storage-level objects ... via the inclusion of the Portland Common Data model; a schema for describing repositories with classes for Collections, Objects and Files (@DuraspacePcdm.)

 *RO-Crate is a compliant choice for the [Protocol 2] in a PILAR implementation, and is used in both PARADISEC and LDaCA*

 ## Software Implementation Approaches

-There are two important implementation approaches to storing metadata in storage systems, which are discussed in this blog post: either the metadata in the store is treated as the source of truth (this is the approach implemented in the set of tools used by LDaCA) or a catalogue application maintains metadata which is the source of truth and exports data to the data store, the approach taken by PARADISEC.
+There are two important implementation approaches to storing metadata in storage systems, which are discussed in this [blog post](https://bibwild.wordpress.com/2023/03/21/ocfl-and-source-of-truth-two-options/) (@jrochkindOCFLSourceTruth2023): either the metadata in the store is treated as the source of truth (this is the approach implemented in the set of tools used by LDaCA) or a catalogue application maintains metadata which is the source of truth and exports data to the data store, the approach taken by PARADISEC.

 [Protocol 1.7] deals with this; it is important for the overall goals of these protocols that there are systems in place to write well described (Annotated) data to commodity storage.

+See the [RRKive Implementations page](https://rkive.org/implementations) for a list of compliant software that implements the PILARS.